Want to learn how to increase blog traffic and reach an even bigger audience than ever before?

 The first way is to provide each other with blog marketing strategies.
 Since you’re in the same niche, it makes sense that the successful promotional tactics used by one person will work for the other as well.
 Sharing ideas gives you the opportunity to help each other grow.

-The second way is providing links to each other’s blog posts.
+The second way is by providing links to each other’s blog posts.
 You’ll find many bloggers out there that do that today.
 These are called “backlinks.”
 Exchanging links with someone will give you both the opportunity to earn each other’s audiences and obtain a higher post reach than before.

 Also, from an SEO perspective, the more backlinks you have going to your blog posts, the higher the rank of your posts on Google for various keywords.
 To find out more about backlinks, check out Brian Dean’s Definitive Guide to Link Building.
 He has an entire website dedicated to helping you get more backlinks on your blog!

 If you’ve tried all of the strategies above but still aren’t getting any traffic, you’re probably doing something wrong!
-Our article on 7+ Reasons Why You’re Not Getting Blog Traffic will help you with that.
+Our article 7+ Reasons Why You’re Not Getting Blog Traffic will help you with that.

 Let me know what you think of this list in the comments and repin the image below to help teach others how to promote blog posts and find their blog promotion strategies!